tlevine/www.thomaslevine.com/content/!/web-sites-to-data-tables/index.md

 Fourth, I start automating just part of the human process.
 I try to start with a tiny part that is easy and will be useful quickly.

+## Units of a project
+I like to break my program into units for each type of file that is downloaded.
+Every time I acquire a new file from a webpage, I have to form an HTTP request, parse the file, save some results.
+And depending on the results, I might decide to look for yet another file.

 ## Examples

 * Scott